 Turure Watersteps just might be the perfect hike.
 It is easy enough for anyone to complete and makes for a great family adventure.
 It’s a beautiful hike through jungle, along a river with a really interesting series of limestone waterfalls at the end.
 Sounds pretty awesome, right?
-If you’re heading to Trinidad and looking for more ideas of what to do, read 70 Awesome Things to do in Trinidad.

 Don’t have time to read right now?
 Save it for later.